Wittenborg Chair Peter Birdsall Interviewed by MBA Channel on Brexit

-Given Wittenborg University of Applied Sciences’ close ties with Great Britain, its chair of the executive board, Peter Birdsall, was recently interviewed by the MBA Channel about the consequences of Brexit for the education sector.
+Given WUAS’ close ties with Great Britain, its chair of the executive board, Peter Birdsall, was recently interviewed by the MBA Channel about the consequences of Brexit for the education sector.

 Birdsall remains optimistic that a compromise will be found that would allow for the free movement of people, goods and services, though he expects the EU to be wary in awarding research funding to projects involving UK partners in the future.
 He cited the Norwegian model as an example that might prevent too much damage emanating from Brexit.